 Sea turtle nesting season in Florida is a unique event that is worth checking out if you are visiting at that time.

-During this season, you could observe sea turtles as they prepare nests for their young.
+During this season, you can observe sea turtles as they prepare nests for their young.

 It's interesting to see these animals in action, especially if you spot a turtle returning to the ocean after nesting.